kawindu2002/CMS-Servlet-JSP/README.md

 ## 🤝 Contributions
 This is a solo learning project, but I always welcome:

-   -Code suggestions
+   - Code suggestions
-   -Bug fixes
+   - Bug fixes
-   -README improvements
+   - README improvements
-   -Feel free to fork and submit a pull request.
+   - Feel free to fork and submit a pull request.

 ---